Skip to content

 Raising awareness of scams to educate consumers and businesses and provide support to victims.

-Emerging scams issues are artificial intelligence, cryptocurrency, investment scams, device malware and romance scams.
+Emerging and continuing scams issues are artificial intelligence, cryptocurrency, investment scams, QR code scams and ticketing fraud.

 Cases officers dealt with included: